Concepts

 Compute

-The blades provided by Cloud Temple are of type CISCO UCS B200 or CISCO UCS X210c.
-They are fully managed by Cloud Temple (firmware, OS version, etc.) through the Cloud Temple console.
+The blades provided by Cloud Temple are of the CISCO UCS B200 or CISCO UCS X210c type.
+They are fully managed by Cloud Temple (firmware, OS version, ...) via the Cloud Temple console.

-Several categories of compute blades are available in the catalog to support your workloads (virtualization, containerization, etc.).
-These blades feature different characteristics and performance levels to best meet your needs.
+Several categories of compute blades are available in the catalog to support your workloads (Virtualization, Containerization, ...).
+These offer different specifications and performance levels to best meet your needs.
 The compute blade catalog is regularly updated.

-When using with a virtualization offering, a hypervisor cluster must consist exclusively of compute blades of the same type (mixing different blade types within a single cluster is not allowed).
+When used with a virtualization offering, a hypervisor cluster consists solely of compute blades of the same type (it is not possible to mix blades of different types within the same cluster).

 |---|---|---|---|---|---|---|